mikias21/The-Book-Store/README.md

     # it was just a project for learning and having fun and spend time

-# I BEG YOU DON'T EXPECT PROFESSIONAL CODE :)
+# I BEG YOU DON'T EXPECT A LOT OF PROFICIENCY FROM CODE :) HOPE FULLY IT WILL BE IMPROVED LATER ON